rclone/rclone/docs/content/webdav.md

    \ "nextcloud"
  2 / Owncloud
    \ "owncloud"
- 3 / Sharepoint Online, authenticated by Microsoft OneDrive account.
+ 3 / Sharepoint Online, authenticated by Microsoft account.
    \ "sharepoint"
  4 / Sharepoint with NTLM authentication.
-Usually self-hosted or company instances.
+Usually self-hosted or on-premises.
    \ "sharepoint-ntlm"
  5 / Other site/service or software
    \ "other"